Date: July 1, 1873

 Trial: Octover 21, 1873

 The prosecution retold the story of the fire at Goss’s cottage, and they had been able to trace Goss’s movements since the fire.
 He checked into the Central Hotel in Philadelphia under the name A. C. Wilson.
 Mr. Wilson’s handwriting was identified as identical to that of Winfield Goss.
 He boarded near Athensville where he pawned a finger-ring that was later identified has Goss’s.
 He then went to Newark, New Jersey, where he stayed until June 25 when he went to Philadelphia to meet the defendant.
-The two then travelled to Jennerville, where Udderzook had grown up.
+The two then travelled to Jennerville, Udderzook's home town.

 Gainer P. Moore, the man who discovered the body, testified to its condition and said that though the body had been mutilated…